joniles/mpxj/mkdocs/docs/howto-use-calendars.md

 exception.add(new DateRange(startTime, finishTime));
 ```

-Here we can see that we're using a differnt version of the
+Here we can see that we're using a different version of the
 `addCalendarException` method which takes a start and an end date, rather that
 just a single date.
 Running our code again to print out the working hours for
 each day now gives us this output: